China e-commerce calendar: Major festivals and holidays

 Mid-Autumn Festival

-The Mid-Autumn Festival is celebrated every year on the 15th day of the 8th lunar month.
-It’s a public holiday that is marked by lanterns, moon cakes, and family reunions.
+The Mid-Autumn Festival is celebrated every year on the fifteenth day of the eigth lunar month.
+It’s a public holiday that’s marked by lanterns, moon cakes and family reunions.

 Brands in China embrace the festival by offering free lanterns and mooncakes with every order.
 Some brands even customise the mooncakes with their colours and logos.
 Since the festival is centred around family, home appliance sales hugely surge during this week.